Safety

 • Helmets must have no structural damage

-• Open face or closed face are fine inside a car that has a windshield.
-Non-windshield cars require a closed face helmet.
+• Open or closed-face helmets are fine inside a car that has a windshield.
+Cars without a windshield require a closed-face helmet.

 Ex: